stryker-mutator/stryker-karma-runner/README.md

 ### Debugging

-As Stryker runs karma in it's own process, it's logging output will be consumed Stryker.
+As Stryker runs karma in its own process, its logging output will be consumed by Stryker.

 To see all logging from karma, set the log level to `trace` in `stryker.conf.js`.